ARCHITECTURE

 2. The Renaissance Transformation (1540–1560)

 When the Medici Family moved into the palace, the interior architecture had to change.
-Under the direction of Giorgio Vasari, the stern, communal spaces were redesigned into grand, interconnected apartments.
+Key figures such as Cosimo I, Cosimo I de Medici, and Duke Cosimo played a central role in the Renaissance transformation of the palace.
+Under the direction of architect Giorgio Vasari, the stern, communal spaces were redesigned into grand, interconnected apartments.

-The Michelozzo Courtyard: As you enter with your Palazzo Vecchio tickets, you are greeted by an elegant courtyard that balances the heavy exterior with light, ornate columns and refined Renaissance proportions.
+The Michelozzo Courtyard: As you enter with your , you are greeted by an elegant courtyard that balances the heavy exterior with light, ornate columns and refined Renaissance proportions.
+Cosimo I de' Medici moved his official residence from Palazzo Vecchio to Palazzo Pitti in 1540, and after the de Medici moved, the palace was renamed Palazzo Vecchio.

 Iconic Architectural Elements